crypticCaroline/puppyplaymates/docs/features.md

 #### Admin
 * If the user is admin, they will be able to delete any comment on the site, delete images and delete profiles if they feel like there has been inappropriate behaviour.
 * When visiting the admin profile, instead of the above there are buttons that sends the user to contact us, report and back to profile
+* Admins can also send users an email if they need to discuss something through the website.
+The like button is replaced by the contact user / delete  button.
+* Admins cannot add comments to profiles as serve as a watcher only

 #### Edit Modals

 * Add Walk - brings up a form so the user can add a walk to their profile:
     * The date can only be set from today date onwards as past dates are not useful
 * Edit Profile - Brings up a form to allow the user to change some of the dog’s details
     * Not all details can be changed such as the Name, Gender and DOB as this should not change for the dog.
-The user can rebuild their whole profile using the rebuild profile navigation in the footer and can also be directed to the build_profile page from the delete page where they are offered the chance to add change all the dog details.
+The user can rebuild their whole profile using the rebuild profile navigation in the footer and can also be directed to the build profile page from the delete page where they are offered the chance to add change all the dog details.
     *  The fields are prefilled out with the users details from accessed from the database
 * Edit Images
     * Uses a loop to create a card for each image and builds a make profile picture and delete image button.